Tomato Recipe Contest Winner: Fresh Tomato and Sweet Corn Pie | KCET

 4 Tablespoons mayonnaise

 ½ cup fresh or frozen corn

 2 Tablespoons green onion, finely diced

 Slice tomatoes about ½ inch thick and place on paper towel.
 Place another paper towel on top of tomatoes and press lightly to remove moisture.
 Remove towel and sprinkle tomatoes with salt.

-In a small bowl, combine mayonnaise, grated parmesan, lemon juice and garlic
+In a small bowl, combine mayonnaise, grated parmesan, lemon juice and garlic powder.

 Unroll single pie crust and place in the bottom of a 9 inch pie pan.

 Place ½ shredded parmesan in bottom of crust and top with of ½ the corn.
 Layer ½ of the tomatoes on top of corn and repeat layers.
 Spread mayonnaise on top of final layer.
 Sprinkle with basil and green onion.